Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep architectures for sparse coding

 \subsubsection{Backward pass - Calculating the Gradient}

-In this section, the implicit backpropagation employed during the training process to obtain the optimal weights $\theta$ of the proposed DEQ model is briefly explained.
+The implicit backpropagation employed during the training process to obtain the optimal weights $\theta$ of the proposed DEQ model is briefly explained.
 Based on the findings in \cite{DEQ}, \cite{tutorial}, the goal is to efficiently train the network without requiring to backpropagate though a large number of fixed point iterations.

 Let $g^\star=f_\theta(g^\star, y)$ be the fixed point derived from the forward pass and $y$ the noisy block of signals such as a hyperspectral image patch corresponding to the original (noisy-free) patch, denoted as $x$.
-Let $l(\cdot)$ be a loss function such as the mean-squared error (MSE) loss that computes
+Let $l(\cdot)$ be a loss function e.g., the mean-squared error (MSE) loss that computes